 In October 2015, the Company and Dominion finalized a joint venture agreement having an effective date of June 1, 2015 to govern the ongoing evaluation, on the basis of a 45%/55% (North Arrow/Dominion) joint venture, of the JV Property.
-Subsequent to December 2015, the Company has elected not to contribute its proportionate share of costs to subsequent exploration programs and as a result holds an approximate 22% interest in the joint venture as at July 31,2020.
+Subsequent to December 2015, the Company has elected not to contribute its proportionate share of costs to subsequent exploration programs and as a result holds an approximate 22% interest in the joint venture as at January 31, 2021.
+During 2020, Dominion filed for creditor protection under the regulations of the Companies' Creditor Arrangement Act ("CCAA") to allow time for the reorganization of its finances with respect to its operating mine and operations in the Northwest Territories.
+Subsequent to January 31, 2021, Dominion sold its Ekati diamond mine and associated assets, that included its interest in the joint venture and the JV Property, to Arctic Canadian Diamond Company.